 Many dogs struggle with eating too fast.
-As soon as you put a food bowl in front of them, they go crazy.
+As soon as you put a food bowl in front of them, they start chowing down as fast as they can.
+Eating too fast can cause serious health problems for your dog, such as bloat.
+Yikes!
+No one wants that for their dog.
 Unfortunately, it can be extremely hard to train your pup to slow down during feeding time.
-One of the only ways to slow them down is by purchasing a slow feeder bowl.
-Slow feeder bowls make it hard for your pup to get the kibble, with special ridges and mazes that create an intricate design.
-In this article, we’ll reveal some of our favorite slow feeder bowls on the market.
-They’ll help to slow down your pup during meal times, and during treat time.
+The best solution:, use a slow feeder bowl.
+Made with special ridges and mazes that create an intricate design, slow feeder bowls make it hard for your pup to eat the kibble all at once.
+Essentially, they’ll help prevent fast eating, messes, and health problems.
+In this article, we’ll reveal and review our favorite slow feeder bowls on the market.

 table of contents